keras-team/keras-hub/PR_DESCRIPTION.md

 ### 1. Attention Mask Fixes (13 models)

-All affected models made the same one-line change in their `_masked_softmax` (or equivalent) method:
+All affected models made the same one-line change in their `_masked_softmax` (or equivalent) method.
+The pattern is identical across all 13 models because they all inherit the same attention mask broadcasting pattern from the original transformer implementation.

 | Model | File |
 |---|---|